machingclee/machingclee.github.io/static/media/420-puml-v2.fb3c04b9.md

 The function `$flow{n}` will connect the  first $n$ elements, and $(n+1)$-th, $(n+2)$-th, $(n+3)$-th elements will diverge from the $n$-th element.

-This used when some command may in turn produce multiple events from an aggregate.
+This is used when some command may in turn produce multiple events from an aggregate.

 ##### Shell Script to Compile `.puml` into `.pdf`